optimass/optimass.github.io/_pages/about.md

   - /about.html
 ---

-I am a sixth-year Ph.D. student at the Quebec Artificial Intelligence Institute ([Mila](https://mila.quebec/en/)) under the supervision of [Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/).
-Formerly, I've interned at [DeepMind](https://deepmind.com/) in the Continual Learning team led by  [Marc'Aurelio Ranzato](https://ranzato.github.io/), [Amazon](https://www.amazon.ca/) in [Alex Smola](https://alex.smola.org/)'s team, [ElementAI](https://www.elementai.com/) (now [ServiveNow](https://www.servicenow.com/)) and [Spotify Research](https://research.atspotify.com/).
+I recently completed my Ph.D. at the Quebec Artificial Intelligence Institute ([Mila](https://mila.quebec/en/)) under the guidance of Professor [Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/).
+My academic journey has been marked by collaborations with globally renowned institutions, including [DeepMind](https://deepmind.com/), where I worked within the Continual Learning team led by [Marc'Aurelio Ranzato](https://ranzato.github.io/), [Amazon](https://www.amazon.ca/) in [Alex Smola](https://alex.smola.org/)'s team, and now at [ServiveNow](https://www.servicenow.com/) as a visiting researcher.
+I also had the privilege of contributing to ElementAI before its integration with ServiceNow.

+At the heart of my research is the development of algorithms proficient in accumulating and transferring knowledge or skills to enhance generalization across varied tasks.
-My research interests lie in algorithms that can accumulate transferable knowledge or skills to improve generalization on future tasks.
-I have a passion for data and computational efficiency, and have focused my research on continual, transfer and meta-learning applied in vision, language and reinforcement learning.
+My passion for data and computational efficiency has directed my studies into continual, transfer, and meta-learning, with a particular emphasis on applications spanning language, vision, and reinforcement learning.

-Recently, I have become particularly interested in modularity and large-scale machine learning, as I believe these will be critical for realizing significant advances in artificial intelligence.
-As a result, my current research focuses on developing and scaling modular approaches in different transfer learning paradigms.
+Currently, at ServiceNow, I'm applying these principles by working with pre-trained Large Language Models (LLMs) to create computer task-solving agents.
+These agents, leveraging the vast knowledge and adaptability of LLMs, aim to navigate and master various computer tasks more efficiently.
+This work represents an exciting step towards enhancing the capabilities of automated solutions in different sectors.

-Also, checkout our software to unify continual-learning research, [Sequoia](https://github.com/lebrice/Sequoia), as well as my [continual-learning wiki](https://github.com/optimass/continual_learning_papers).
+Also, check out our software to unify continual-learning research, [Sequoia](https://github.com/lebrice/Sequoia), as well as my [continual-learning wiki](https://github.com/optimass/continual_learning_papers).

 # News

-* **07/2023** Our new large-scale continual learning benchmark [Nevis'22](https://arxiv.org/abs/2211.11747) was accepted at <ins>JMLR</ins>!
+* **07/2023** Our new large-scale continual learning benchmark [Nevis'22](https://jmlr.org/papers/v24/22-1345.html) was accepted at <ins>JMLR</ins>!
 Work done while interning at DeepMind.

 * **05/2023** Our work on [task-agnostic continual RL](https://arxiv.org/abs/2205.14495) is accepted at  <ins>CoLLAs 2023</ins>!
 Checkout the [5-min video summary](https://www.youtube.com/watch?v=T0RYCuECAuw&t).